gracesusanchen/gracesusanchen.github.io/source/_posts/2015-11-21-adding-separators-to-maionette-collectionviews.markdown

 <script src="https://gist.github.com/gracesusanchen/d755b1c01b60543db8cf.js?file=collectionView.onAddChild.js"></script>

-Here we determine whether the currently added child should be preceded by a separator.

 * `onRender`: This method is triggered after the CollectionView is attached to the DOM.

 <script src="https://gist.github.com/gracesusanchen/d755b1c01b60543db8cf.js?file=collectionView.onRender.js"></script>

-Once our CollectionView is in the DOM, we can use `$.prepend` to attach the separators to where we want them to go.

 * `onBeforeRender`: This method is triggered before the CollectionView begins rendering.

 <script src="https://gist.github.com/gracesusanchen/d755b1c01b60543db8cf.js?file=collectionView.onBeforeRender.js"></script>

-Here we clean up previously rendered separators.

 ## Caveats